 When you participated in the CNN panel of commentators the other evening following the election, you asked if the media had been an enabler of sorts.
 I was impressed with this question, and the wisdom and humility behind it.
 The answer is a resounding, "Yes."
 To quote an unflattering phrase with regard to Donald Trump, "He played you (the media) like a tune," while the reality show shell-game played on.
 As Colin Powell wrote to CNN's Fareed Zakaria: "It is time to start ignoring him.
 You guys are playing his game, you are his oxygen.
 He outraged us again today with his comments on Paris no-go for police districts.
 I will watch and pick the timing, not respond to the latest outrage."

 Throughout this disturbing campaign, I watched with alarm as the media gave relatively minimal attention to Mr. Trump's history of unprincipled/illegal behavior -- from the Mohawks casino scandal, to the federal fraud case surrounding Trump "University;" the subcontractor vendors he cheated; his divisive, disingenuous and alarmingly uniformed comments on the campaign trail; and more.
 (Professional fact checkers did not refer to him as "the King of the Whoppers" out of some caprice.)
 Hillary Clinton's e-mail scandals were brought up, time and again, ad nauseum.
 Secretary Clinton is hardly a saint.
 Nevertheless, if the media wished to portray a fair and balanced view during this infamous race for the White House, one assumes they would have first considered if such an approach were at all feasible, given the ethical and professional histories/biographies of both candidates.
 For many months, the media chased Trump's tweets, continually, rather than do their homework, and research and report on the more important issues.
-(By the way, I should note that of all the television news programs produced today, CNN has one of the best.)
+By the way, I should note that of all the television news programs produced today, I find that CNN has one of the best.